Jevans79/Jevans79.github.io/README.md

 > *This artifact is an interactive 2D breakout-style game that uses OpenGL and C++.
 It includes physics-based ball behavior, collision detection, brick merging logic, and hit-based state transitions for destructible bricks.
 The artifact highlights the use of algorithmic logic, object-oriented programming, and efficient data structures to control gameplay mechanics and enhance user experience.*

 ### Databases
 > *This artifact is a normalized SQL-based inventory system implemented in MySQL.
-It features multiple related tables with enforced foreign keys and was enhanced by applying JOIN queries and creating a trigger log customer address updates in a separate logging table.
+It features multiple related tables with enforced foreign keys and was enhanced by applying JOIN queries and creating a trigger to log customer address updates in a separate logging table.
 This artifact demonstrates a practical understanding of relational database design, normalization (3NF), and the use of SQL for data integrity and audit tracking.*

 ---